charlierobson/ZXpand-Vitamins/README.md

 If you're a developer you might find it useful to upload your work using a serial connection to save card swapping - in this case you'll need the [serial server](https://github.com/charlierobson/ZXpand-Vitamins/tree/master/serial-server) program and knowledge of the mythical LOAD "$" command..!

 Perhaps you're curious about adding sound effects to your machine code game?
 Head over to [sfxplay-mc](https://github.com/charlierobson/ZXpand-Vitamins/tree/master/sfxplay-mc)!
+More of  BASIC person?
+[You're covered too](https://github.com/charlierobson/ZXpand-Vitamins/tree/master/sfxplay-rem)!